google/iconvg/README.md

 # IconVG

-IconVG is a compact, binary format for simple vector graphics: icons, logos, glyphs and emoji.
+IconVG is a compact, binary format for simple vector graphics, icons, logos, glyphs and emoji.

 **WARNING: THIS FORMAT IS EXPERIMENTAL AND SUBJECT TO INCOMPATIBLE CHANGES.**